microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-01.md

 Logs show everything that is happening to your resources at the API level.
 Platform logs from Azure in Datadog provide insights into subscription-level events.
 This includes information such as when a resource is modified or when a virtual machine is started.

+In the eShopOnWeb Azure environment, there are three compute resources to be aware of:
+- **`vmss-wth-monitor-d-XX`** - Virtual Machine Scale Set (VMSS) hosting the eShopOnWeb web site
+- **`vmwthdbdXX`** - Virtual Machine running SQL Server 2019 hosting the eShopOnWeb database
+- **`vmwthvsdXX`** - Virtual Machine running Windows Server 2022 + Visual Studio 2022 + SQL Management Studio to act as a "jumpbox" that you will login to for administrative tasks.

+>**Note** The "XX" in each resource name will vary based on the Azure region the eShopOnWeb Azure environment has been deployed to.

+Azure Bastion has been configured to enable you to securely login to any of these VMs with a Remote Desktop session through a web brower.

+To login to a VM via Azure Bastion, navigate to the blade for any of these VMs in the Azure portal, click the "Connect" button, and select "Bastion".
+Use the username and password provided in Challenge 0.

 ## Description

-Understand Azure platform logs, configure a monitor to get notified if a VM has been turned off, and view the service health.
+For this challenge, your goal is to understand Azure platform logs, configure a monitor to get notified if a VM has been turned off, and view the service health.

+You will do this by configuring monitors with Datadog on the SQL Server VM (`vmwthdbdXX`).

+### Install & Configure Datadog Agent
+- On the SQL Server VM, complete the Datadog install and configure database monitoring
+- Configure the Datadog agent's API key

+### Configure Monitors with Datadog

 There are multiple ways to configure monitoring in Datadog.
 You can configure monitoring manually in the Datadog portal or via the Datadog API.
 This is a great way to learn how Datadog works and what settings are available to choose from.